UP

 Each graph may optionally refer to a different raw file.
 If you double click on a graph while waveforms are loaded you see the graphdialog dialog box:

 The dialog box has now a simulation type listbox and a Raw file: text entry box.
 Specifying an existing .raw file name and a simulation type from the listbox will override the 'base' raw file loaded in xschem. (the 'base' raw file is the only one that was loaded previously and applied to all graphs) If no raw file is specified in a graph it will use the loaded 'base' raw file if any, like it used to work before.
 It is also possible to have multiple graphs all referring to the same raw file, each graph showing a different simulation.
 It is for example possible to show a dc, tran, ac simulation all loaded from a common .raw file.
 Image below shows an example: DC, AC, Transient simulation each one done with 3 runs varying the Bias current.
-In addition the xschem annotate_op is also used to annotate the operating point into teh schematic.
+In addition the xschem annotate_op is also used to annotate the operating point into the schematic.
 Ctrl-Left-button-clicking the Backannotate launcher will instantly update all graphs with data taken from the updated raw file(s).

 Specify a different raw file for a single signal in a graph